Insecure Writer's Support Group (Goodbye 2018!)

 “I do not need a 70-year-old white dude to tell me what didn’t work for him about ‘[A] Wrinkle in Time.’
 It wasn’t made for him.
 I want to know what it meant to women of color, to biracial women, to teen women of color, to teens that are biracial.”

 The quote struck a cord with me because as this movie came out, I heard there had been negative buzz about it.
-I also saw a lot of people who had read the book were disappointed in the adaptation.
-Some of things I've read in regards to the movie: too much cgi, a heavy-handed message, over-the-top/melodrama/cheesy.
+I also saw that a lot of people who had read the book were disappointed in the adaptation.
+Some of the things I've read in regards to the movie: too much cgi, a heavy-handed message, over-the-top/melodrama/cheesy.

 But the majority of the reviews were also from white people.